hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/name-solver.md

 ## Location

-See [Configuration File Structure](configuration-file-structure.md) for the correct location of this tag in the configuration file.
+See [Configuration File Structure](../configuration-file-structure.md) for the correct location of this tag in the configuration file.

 ## Precedence

-When HotRod encounters a table, view, or column its name is produced according to the following precedence:
+When a table, view, or column is inpected its persistence layer name is produced according to the following precedence:

 1. If a `java-name` attribute is specified in the corresponding `<table>`, `<enum>`, `<view>`, or `<column>` tag this name is selected and the Name Solver is not used.